American recipes featuring cranberries date back as far as the 18th century.1

 It's fair to say that cranberry (Vaccinium oxycoccos) is an underrated medicinal herb.
-The fruit, of North American origin, was used hundreds of years ago to treat all sorts of health issues, including urinary, oral, and stomach infections.
-Although today's research shows most of these uses are scientifically valid, many people think of cranberries only as a festive fruit, to be eaten with turkey every holiday season and then ignored for another year.
+The fruit of North American origin was used hundreds of years ago to treat all sorts of health issues, including urinary, oral, and stomach infections.
+Although scientific studies have validated most of these uses, many people think of cranberries only as a festive fruit to be enjoyed around Thanksgiving.
 This is an unfortunate disregard of the fruit's medicinal properties and the benefits that increasing your cranberry consumption year-round could provide.

 1. Cranberries Prevent Urinary Infections

-It's no secret that cranberries are good for urinary health, but this is often understood in a generic, "just drink cranberry juice to get rid of cystitis" way.
-In fact, studies show it is doubtful that cranberry juice alone can actually treat urinary tract infections once they already started, but it can stop them from occurring in the first place by preventing bacteria that cause infections, such as E. coli, from attaching to the walls of the bladder and urinary tract.
+Perhaps the most common medicinal property associated with cranberries relates to their effects on urinary health.
+While it is unlikely that cranberry juice alone can treat urinary tract infections once they already started, it can stop them from occurring in the first place by preventing bacteria that cause infections, such as E. coli, from attaching to the walls of the bladder and other parts of the urinary tract.

 2. Cranberries Boost Immunity

-Cranberries contain high proportions of vitamin C and substances called proanthocyanidins, which have a boosting effect on the immune system.
-This way, cranberry consumption can make the body's defense system more prepared to fight against infections caused by opportunistic bacteria.
+Cranberries contain high amounts of vitamin C and substances called proanthocyanidins, which have boosting effects on the immune system.
+This way, cranberry consumption can make the body's defense system more prepared to fight infections caused by opportunistic pathogens.

 3. They Boost "Good" Cholesterol

-Some studies have found that consuming cranberry juice boosts the absorption of high-density lipoproteins (HDL), also known as "good cholesterol" in the body, although research about why exactly this occurs is ongoing.
-HDL levels can minimize the effects of low-density lipoproteins (LDL), or "bad cholesterol," which lowers the risk of cardiovascular diseases, such as heart disease.
+Consuming cranberry juice may also boost the absorption of high-density lipoproteins (HDL), also known as "good cholesterol" in the body, although the mechanism behind these properties are not fully understood.
+HDL levels can minimize the effects of low-density lipoproteins (LDL), or "bad cholesterol," which lowers the risk of cardiovascular diseases.

 4. Cranberries Reduce the Risk of Gum Disease

-Cranberry juice inhibits bacteria from attaching itself to the tooth surface, which slows down the development of dental plaque.
+Cranberry juice inhibits bacteria from attaching to the teeth surface, which slows down the development of dental plaque.
 This can reduce the risk of gum disease, of which dental plaque is a major cause.
-In addition, their high vitamin C content can help the body's ability to repair damaged tissues, so cranberry juice can also aid the recovery of those affected by gingivitis.
+In addition, their high vitamin C content can enhance the body's tissue repair functions, which means that cranberry juice can also aid the recovery of those affected by gingivitis.

 5. They Prevent Stomach Ulcers

-Stomach ulcers are usually caused by Helicobacter pylori bacteria attaching themselves to the stomach walls.
-Cranberry juice inhibits the absorption of H. pylori into the stomach wall lining, thus preventing the occurrence of painful stomach ulcers.
+Stomach ulcers are usually caused by Helicobacter pylori, bacteria that infect the stomach.
+Cranberry juice consumption can help suppress H. pylori infection, thus preventing the development of painful stomach ulcers.

 6. Cranberries Are Versatile

-Cranberries come in numerous forms, making it easy to find a way of increasing cranberry intake that matches personal taste.
-This fruit can be easily found - and enjoyed - dried, frozen, juiced, in blended teas, or in tablet, tonic, or concentrate form.
+Cranberries come in numerous forms, making it easy to increase their daily intake according to one's dietary preferences.
+This fruit can be easily found dried, frozen, and juiced as well as in tablet, tonic, or syrup form, among others.

-The slightly acidic flavor of cranberries means that most juices add extra sugar to make them more drinkable.
-Read the labels of juice cartons carefully before you buy them; look for brands with reduced or no added sugar.
-The tastiness and versatility of cranberries mean that increasing your intake will not be a chore.
-Drinking a glass of cranberry juice with breakfast, serving cranberry sauces with meat dishes, or tossing a handful of fresh cranberries through a savory salad for a zesty kick are all easy, enjoyable ways of boosting your intake.
+The slightly acidic flavor of cranberries means that most juices on the stores come with added sugar to make them more drinkable.
+That is why reading the labels and selecting natural cranberry products is key.
+Drinking a glass of cranberry juice with breakfast, serving cranberry sauces with dinner meals, or tossing a handful of fresh cranberries through a savory salad are all easy, enjoyable ways to enjoy them on a more regular basis.

-Harvard Health Publications. (n.d.).
-Understanding Cholesterol: The Good, the Bad, and the Necessary.
-Retrieved March 20, 2014, from http://www.health.harvard.edu/newsweek/Understanding_Cholesterol.htm
+- Harvard Health Publications, Understanding Cholesterol: The Good, the Bad, and the Necessary